BrailinsonDisla/CS50X/readme.md

 * *File: [C File](Projects/2.%20Hello%20World/hello.c)*
 > **Description:**
 >
-> This program prints "hello, `name`" to the console; a new programmer's traditional first written program.
-The source code file includes notes from class that explain Java's syntax and a few important introductory guidelines (or rules of Java) for beginners in the subject.
+> This program prompts the user for a `name` and prints "hello, `name`" to the console; a variation of new programmer's traditional first written program 'hello world.'
+The source code file includes notes from class that explain C's syntax and a few important introductory guidelines (or rules of C) for beginners in the subject.

 ### **3. Mario**